 If you look at it on a map, it looks like an easy walk.
 However, it’s busy and there is so much to see and do, that you really can’t just expect to ‘see it all’ in a few hours.

 Good to know: The estimated time it takes to walk to places is a very important component when making your plans for your stay in Vegas.
 In general, be sure to allow more time than you think you’ll need to travel from place to place!
 Further below, you will find our top tips for getting around Las Vegas.

 TIP: Lost on the strip?
 Look up for the super tall Stratosphere tower which is on the north end to get your bearings.

-3. Stay on The Strip
+3. Stay on The Strip (or just nearby)

 If you want to be in the heart of it all, the center of the Las Vegas Strip will give you the best location.
 Staying here will save you time and effort as most of the main Las Vegas sights and attractions will be just nearby.
 Furthermore, staying at one of the iconic casino-hotels on the strip is an ultimate Vegas experience!

 Good to know: The casino-hotels will only allow guests under 21 with a parent or a guardian.